DragonAero64/dragonaero64.github.io/README.md

 # dragonaero64.github.io
-No longer used; moved to Neocities.
-The old website should redirect to Neocities.
+No longer used; moved to Nekoweb.
+The old site should redirect to Nekoweb.